anirbansingharoy/k8s-workshop/04-build-and-deploy-own-application.md

 **Challenges**
 - Create another Pod using the same image.
-- Create a new endpoint in the node js.
+- Create a new endpoint in the node js application.
 Build and deploy the new version in kubernetes
 - Create Spring Boot application(Or any other language as per your preference) and build & deploy the application in the kubernetes cluster